cl-D/cl-D.github.io/_posts/2024-08-14-active-directory-home-lab.md

 ![image](/assets/img/blog/Pasted_image_20240807165505.png)

 Once it has successfully installed, you can close out of the window.

-Next, click on the flag at the top and click "Promote this server to a domain controller"
+Next, click on the flag at the top and click "Promote this server to a domain controller."

 ![image](/assets/img/blog/Pasted_image_20240807165651.png)